 West Broadway Community Organization facilitates neighbourhood consultation efforts every five years; combining the documented values and priorities of community members with housing data, statistics, and extensive research.
 This process, undertaken with the generous support of local government, provides West Broadway’s housing stakeholders with a detailed guide of our community’s housing-related goals and preferred actions moving forward.

-West Broadway Community Organization provides small exterior fix-up grants for properties in the West Broadway neighbourhood.
-These types of housing improvements increase longevity of an aging housing stock, retain historical character of buildings, enhance streetscape beautification, and foster sustainability through energy efficiency measures.
+West Broadway Community Organization provides small grants for the improvement of properties in need throughout the West Broadway neighbourhood and in support of the 2023-2027 West Broadway Community Plan.
+The Property Improvement Program looks to: support improvements of the longevity of our aging housing stock; retain historical character of key neighbourhood buildings; enhance streetscape beautification and overall physical look of our neighbourhood; while fostering sustainability through improved energy efficiency measures.

 West Broadway Housing Stakeholders Committee (WBHSC) is a regular forum for discussion, input, collaboration and guidance on local housing issues and proposed housing developments.
 If you are a developer seeking community support or if you are a resident with concerns, please contact us.